borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 ```

 Note that if you use the `--log-file` flag, you are responsible for rotating
 the log file so it doesn't grow too large.
-Also, there is also
+Also, there is a
 `--log-file-verbosity` flag to customize the log file's log level.